Glass Spider Tour: Concert synopsis

 The show was divided into two parts and included a planned encore.

 Bowie entered the show to the song "Glass Spider", for which he was lowered from the set's ceiling while seated in a silver chair and singing into a telephone.
 The show's first vignette began with "Bang Bang", during which Bowie pulled an audience member out of the crowd, only to be rejected by the fan, who by the end of the song was revealed to be one of the troupe's dancers.
 Later in the show, for the song "Fashion", the dance troupe threatened Bowie with a street fight, which, by the end of the song, he accidentally wins.
 For the live rendition of "Never Let Me Down", the performance of which Bowie called "abrasive", he was influenced by the minimalist choreography of Pina Bausch.
 He said:

 For Part 2, Bowie appeared on the stage's scaffolding to "'87 & Cry", flew through the air in a Flying by Foy abseiling harness, and was subsequently tied up by riot police.
-On at least one occasion, the flying segment of the song was dropped due to a malfunction with the set.
-The movie footage shown behind Bowie during "'Heroes'" was shot by Bowie during his time in Russia in 1974.
-Of the footage, Bowie said:
+On at least one occasion, the flying segment of the song was dropped due to a malfunction with the set or bad weather.
+The movie footage shown behind Bowie during "'Heroes'" was shot by Bowie himself during his time in Russia in 1974, of which he said:

 The encore typically opened with the song "Time", for which Bowie emerged from the top of the spider's head with angel wings behind him, 60 feet above the crowd.
 The song was occasionally cut from outdoor shows when bad weather made the perch atop the spider too precarious to perform.

 Costume design

 For the first act, Bowie was dressed in a single-breasted three-quarters length red suit with a red shirt and pants designed by Diana Moseley.
 The outfit included red Chelsea boots with silver details at the heel and toe.
 One of the outfits that Bowie wore for Part 2, signed by Bowie, was put up for auction on 21 May 2016 and was sold for $37,500.

 Bowie's outfit for the encore was a gold lamé leather suit complete with gold winged cowboy boots.
-One of these suits, also autographed by Bowie, sold at a Sotheby's auction in 1990 for $7,000 (worth about $ today), several times its expected selling price.
+One of these suits, also autographed by Bowie, sold at a Sotheby's auction in 1990 for $7,000 (worth about $ today) several times its expected selling price.
 That same outfit was again put up for auction in December 2016 with an expected selling price of $20,000–$30,000, and was sold for $32,500.